foambubble/foam/docs/publishing/publish-to-gitlab-pages.md

 ### Generate the directory from GitHub

-Generate a solution using the [foam template](https://github.com/foambubble/foam-template).
+Generate a solution using the [Foam template](https://github.com/foambubble/foam-template).

 Change the remote to GitLab, or copy all the files into a new GitLab repo